matsunagateitoku/NLP-Toolkit/README.md

 *** To Do List ***

--clean up old files, particluarly in templetes
+- clean up old files, particluarly in templetes
+- wordcloud is set up to extend base, make the other pages like that
+- make wordcloud actully work
+- make POS work
--
+- make parse work
+- make them work on a URL